joacim-boive/total-recall/README.md

 - Automatically saves the state of your open files when switching Git branches
 - Quickly restores your previous working context when returning to a branch

-## Installation
-This extension is not yet available on the VS Code Marketplace.
-To install:

-1. Download the `.vsix` file from the latest release
-2. Open Visual Studio Code
-3. Go to the Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X` on macOS)
-4. Click on the "..." at the top of the Extensions view and select "Install from VSIX..."
-5. Choose the downloaded `.vsix` file

 ## Usage
 You don't need to do anything!
 The extension will automatically save and restore your open files when you switch branches.